Viktoria Kis - Acting Project Lead

 Jennifer Cannon – Project Assistant

 Shinyoung joined the OECD in 2013 and is currently leading two projects: Teachers and Leaders in Vocational Education and Training (VET) and Building Skills for All in England: Enhancing the Basic Skills of Adults in Work.
 She has extensive experience in education and skills, focusing on vulnerable groups such as migrants, children and youths, women and low-skilled workers.
-She is the author of Unlocking the Potential of Migrants through VET: Cross-country Analysis and co-author of the review of Vocational Education and Training in Sweden published in March 2019.
+She is the author of Unlocking the Potential of Migrants through VET: Cross-country Analysis and co-author of the review of Vocational Education and Training in Sweden, both published in 2019.
 She is also the lead author of the OECD Skills Strategy Diagnostic Report: Korea (OECD, 2015) and co-authored Perspectives on Global Development 2017: International Migration in a Shifting World (OECD, 2016) and How Immigrants Contribute to Developing Countries' Economies (OECD, 2018).
-Prior to joining the OECD, Ms Jeon worked at the International Labour Organization both in Geneva and Jakarta.
-She co-authored Skills for Green Jobs (ILO, 2011).
+Prior to joining the OECD, Ms Jeon worked at the International Labour Organization both in Geneva and Jakarta and co-authored Skills for Green Jobs.
 She holds both a Masters and PhD in Development Economics from the Graduate Institute of International and Development Studies, Geneva, and is a graduate of the Department of Education at Seoul National University, Korea.

 Malgorzata Kuczera - Project Manager of country studies of apprenticeship